200406-java-react-usf/scotty_thoms_p0/README.md

-# Project 0
+# Scotty Thoms Project 0

-For Project 0, you will be building a RESTful API using TypeScript and Express.
-Associates are allowed to come up with their own API idea, but it must be approved by the trainer; suggested ideas are provided below.
+For Project 0, I will be building a RESTful API using TypeScript and Express.
+I will be implementing a Banking API

-Suggestions:
-- resource management system API
-- learning management system API
-- any kind of social media API
-- mobile banking application API

 ## Features
 - [ ] RESTful API (At least Level 2 of the [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html))